 Stormwater Pollution Prevention

 The City of Fridley's stormwater system is a small Municipal Separate Storm Sewer System (MS4) permitted through the Minnesota Pollution Control Agency.
 A Stormwater Pollution Prevention Plan (SWPPP) outlines the activities that the City undertakes as part of this permit.
 These activities are intended to promote maintenance of water quality to the waters that the City of Fridley's stormwater system discharges to.

 Our MS4 permit application details the steps and plans we have in regards to stormwater management including, but not limited to, public education and involvement.
 In an effort to give you access to our stormwater permitting requirements in a way that is convenient to you and to comply with Minnesota Pollution Control Agency requirements, we have placed it online.
-Click here to view/download our annual MS4 permit application/plan details.
+Read our MS4 Permit Application for coverage under the 2020 MS4 General Permit.

-If you have any questions, concerns or would like to make comments on these plans or this process, please feel free to email them to Rachel Workin, Environmental Planner, or call (763) 572-3594.
+If you have any questions, concerns or would like to make comments on these plans or this process, please email Rachel Workin, Environmental Planner, or call 763-572-3594.

 More information on stormwater can be found at the following links:

 MWMO Stormwater 101

 MPCA Stormwater Web Site